PhillaSc/australian/README.md

-Unveiling Casino Regulation in Australia: How It All Works Have you ever wondered how [<a href=”https://casinosonlineaus.com/”>australian casinos</a>](https://casinosonlineaus.com/) keep in check?
+Unveiling Casino Regulation in Australia: How It All Works Have you ever wondered how keep in check?
 Well, you're in for a treat, because in this straightforward article, we're going to unravel the mystery of casino regulation in the Land Down Under.
 Let's dive in!
 The Basics of Casino Regulation
 State Control: First things first, casino regulation in Australia is primarily a state affair.
 Each state and territory has its own set of rules and regulations when it comes to casinos.
 This means that what's allowed in one state might not be the same in another.
 Licenses Are a Must: If you want to run a casino in Australia, you need a license.
 These licenses are issued and regulated by the respective state or territory governments.
 Getting one is no walk in the park – you need to meet strict criteria and standards to prove you're fit to operate a casino.